Mae Hong Son

 Pai is a small laid-back valley between Chiang Mai and Mae Hong Son town, surrounded by steep mountains.
 The place is becoming popular with western travelers.
 The Pai valley is the starting point for great white water rafting expeditions down the Pai river.
 More information about Pai valley.

 Soppong, in Phang Ma Pa district, is located between Pai and Mae Hong Son town.
 Soppong is well known for the surrounding limestone peaks and vast caves system said to be some of Southeast Asia’s largest!
 Tham Lod is a large cave with 3 main chambers linked together and a stream (the Lang river) flowing through.
 Set aside 2 hours for a deep exploration, with exit at the back of the cave before a short hike back to the main entrance on a scenic jungle trail.
 There are locals with gas or petrol lanterns ready to guide visitors through the cave and give some explanation (little English spoken).
 When the river’s high, locals build bamboo raft to cross from one chamber to next!
 A very interesting and fun cave to explore in the North; highly recommended.
 Another cave is the Tham Lang, not easily accessible and very deep.
-This cave should be explored only accompanied by local people, and with some preparation.
+This cave should be explored only accompanied by local people, and with good preparation.

 More information about Soppong.